mambrus/sampler/README.md

 Chapter 0.0: SAMPLER
 ====================

-Produces periodic samples gathered from files any target system.
+Produces periodic samples gathered from files on target system.
 Typical files would be files from sysfs, procfs, devfs but also normal files like log-files.